|Disable object at the start up||If checked, then the edited object will not be included (including its subobjects) into the running application.

-List of all disabled Pma objects can be seen in the INFO system in the /System/DisabledObjects item.
+List of all disabled Pma objects can be seen in the "/System/DisabledObjects" item of the INFO system.

-This configurator sets the initial value of the property Name.
+This configurator sets the initial value of the Name property.

-The maximum Pma object name length is 31 characters.
-This is a system name, so it must contain only alphanumeric and must not contain any diacritics, empty string, spaces and the first character must not be a number.
+The maximum name length is 30 characters.
+This is a system name, so it must contain only alphanumeric and must not contain any diacritics (i.e. national dependent chars), empty string, spaces and the first character must not be a number.

-Variables that are counted into the total application size are in objects PmaData, PmaOpcClientGroup, PmaTrendGroup, PmaCommGroup, PmaCommMsg, in obsolete objects PmaNumber and PmaString and in ExtSubVar data extension.
+Variables that are counted into the total application size are in objects PmaData, PmaOpcDaClientGroup, PmaTrendGroup, PmaCommGroup, PmaCommMsg, in obsolete objects PmaNumber and PmaString and in data extension ExtSubVar.

-The number of application variables expresses the extent and complexity of the application.
-The total number of application variables is the sum of all defined data variables of the application.
-According to the number of the variables, the license price is then defined.
-See Basic runtime license and Price list.
+The number of variables of the application expresses the extent and complexity of the application.
+The total number of application variables is the sum of all data variables of the application.
+According to the number of variables, the licence price is then defined.
+See Basic runtime licence and Price list.

 0 - vbscript